 Book Frances through Fantastico Sur.
 We actually liked being in one spot for two nights.

-Los Cuernos Lodge and Campsite
+The hike to Los Cuernos Lodge and Campsite

 Los Curenos Campsite is just a three kilometre hike from Frances – and an easy one at that.
 It’s got lots of camping along with private cabins.
 We didn’t stay long here – merely grabbed a snack as we were heading for Chileno Campground.